ZihaoChen189/python_for_deep_learning/README.md

 Note: The code in this repository could be shared but not for commercial use.

 The file's name was just copyed and pasted, which would be named something like "book_given_function.py".
+The rest of code was totally understood and could be explained clearly by myself.

 Always remember: Practice makes perfect.